-- CN9-1: The selection of materials shall be assessed for long-range, life-cycle cost analysis. - 2.
+- 1. CN9-1: The selection of materials shall be assessed for long-range, life-cycle cost analysis. - 2.
 CN9-2: The Architect or Interior Designer shall provide a non-returnable, detailed interior color board, including all paints, wall tiles, grouts, wood door finishes, millwork, cabinet/countertops, and any other publicly visible interior finishes.
 Preliminary finish options (paint, base carpet, tile, toilet partitions, exterior materials) shall be presented at the Design Development phase workshop.
 The final color board shall be submitted and approved by completion of the 50% Construction Documents Phase. - CN9-3: Samples of ALL finishes and finishing material must be submitted to the Owner for approval PRIOR TO ORDERING. - 4.
-Vinyl wall coverings and wallpapers are prohibited.
+Vinyl wall coverings and wallpapers are prohibited. - Cloud ceiling designs in public spaces are prohibited. - 6.
+All products shall be of American manufacture.